kubeshop/monokle/docs/resource-validation.md

 ![Open OPA drawer](img/opa-table-1.9.png)

-Here you can familiarize yourself with the rules that are available.
+Here you can familiarize yourself with the available rules.
 We recommend enabling all of them and afterwards disabling those that generate too much noise for your use cases.

 Great!
 Policy validation is now enabled.
 Policy errors have the same behavior as syntax errors.
 This means that you will see a red error icon appear whenever a violation is detected.

 ![Policy error navigator](img/opa-error-navigator-1.9.png)

-After opening the resource in your editor, you will notice that the error is also marked in gutter and highlighted.
+After opening the resource in your editor, you will notice that the error is also marked in the gutter and highlighted.
 Hovering over the error will show you help on how to remediate the violation.
 Use this information to directly edit your resource and the errors will disappear in real-time.

 ![Policy error editor](img/opa-error-editor-1.9.png)